Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 For all currently implemented AEAD modes, the associated data is only processed once to calculate an intermediate value of the authentication tag.

-**Design decision: for now, require AEAD drivers to read their input without a risk of read-read inconsistency**.
+**Design decision: for now, require AEAD drivers to read the additional data without a risk of read-read inconsistency**.
 Make a note to revisit this when we start supporting an SIV mode, at which point the dispatch layer shall copy the input for modes that are not known to be low-risk.

 #### Message signature